simulation-shared/observation

 ): number[]

-Resolves the compact core vector used for temporal stacking.
+Resolves the compact per-frame vector retained for compatibility bookkeeping.

-The core intentionally keeps directly observed kinematic and geometric channels while dropping derived one-step predictors that become redundant once short-term temporal memory is available.
+The core intentionally keeps directly observed kinematic and geometric channels while dropping some derived one-step predictors.
+If an opt-in experiment wants external history again, this is the narrower slice worth carrying between steps.

 Parameters: